skipperkongen/elarb/PROBLEM.md

 Notes:
 - Time *t* is discretised into buckets of one hour and capital *T* denotes the last time bucket
-- Consult the tables below for all variable definitions
+- Consult the tables below for all variable and constraint descriptions

 ## Variables